eric-hermosis/learning-dynamics/index.md

 However, considering $\beta(t) = \beta e^{\gamma t}$, we observe that $\mathbf{v} \rightarrow 0$ rapidly and the system ceases to learn.
 This is not an error in the theory, rather, it is due to the fact that we are working under a classical approximation in which the potential is considered decoupled from the metric tensor.

-The work of Guskov and Vanchurin on covariant gradient descent [@guskov_covariant] suggests that by embedding the potential into the metric tensor, recovers adaptive momentum-based optimizers such as $\text{Adam}$ [@kingma_adam] and, as a specific case, the $\text{RMSProp}$ optimizer [@hinton_nn].
+The work of Guskov and Vanchurin on covariant gradient descent [@guskov_covariant] suggests that by embedding the potential into the metric tensor, recover adaptive momentum-based optimizers such as $\text{Adam}$ [@kingma_adam] and, as a specific case, the $\text{RMSProp}$ optimizer [@hinton_nn].
 Verifying this correspondence explicitly within the current theoretical framework remains as future work.

 ## Conclusion